sean21307/stock-market-simulator/README.md

 # 📈 Stock Market Simulator

-This project simulates stock market activity using a **React** frontend and a **Python** backend.
+This project simulates stock market activity using an **Angular (TypeScript)** frontend and a **Django Rest Framework (python)** backend.
 It's ideal for learning about web development, API integration, and financial technology.

 ---